-Parameters Mode Switch Function Weld Time AII Mode sets the amount of time ultrasonic energy is applied to the workpiece.
+Parameters Mode Switch Function Weld Time All Mode Sets the amount of time ultrasonic energy is applied to the workpiece.
 In Collapse or Absolute Distance Modes the weld time parameter acts as a cycle abort condition.
 Ensure Time is setup to allow for the collapse or absolute distances to be attained during a weld.
-Collapse Distance IW+ only Collapse Mode sets the amount of collapse distance travelled from TRS while ultrasonics were active.
-Note that the actual collapse includes distance travelled during Hold Time which, depending on your application, may increase the weld collapse distance.
-Absolute Distance IW+ only Absolute Mode sets the amount of absolute distance travelled from ULS while ultrasonics were active.
-Note that the actual absolute includes distance travelled Hold Time which, depending on your application, may increase or decrease the weld absolute distance.
-Hold Time All modes HOLD TIME sets the amount of time force is applied to the workpiece after ultrasonic energy is turned off, and while the horn is still contacting the workpiece.
-AB Time All modes AB TIME if selected, controls the length of time ultrasonic energy is active after AB Delay.
+Collapse Distance IW+ only Collapse Mode Sets the amount of collapse distance traveled from TRS while ultrasonics were active.
+Note that the actual collapse includes distance traveled during Hold Time which, depending on your application, may increase the weld collapse distance.
+Absolute Distance IW+ only Absolute Mode Sets the amount of absolute distance traveled from ULS while ultrasonics were active.
+Note that the actual absolute includes distance traveled Hold Time which, depending on your application, may increase or decrease the weld absolute distance.
+Hold Time All modes HOLD TIME Sets the amount of time force is applied to the workpiece after ultrasonic energy is turned off, and while the horn is still contacting the workpiece.
+AB Time All modes AB TIME If selected, controls the length of time ultrasonic energy is active after AB Delay.
 Aids in dislodging a workpiece from the horn, if necessary.
 Used in conjunction with AB Delay.
-AB Delay All modes AB DELAY if selected, controls the amount of time between the removal of force from the workpiece and the point at which AB Time starts.
+AB Delay AB Delay All modes AB DELAY between the removal of for workpiece and the point at starts.
+Aids in dislodging a If selected, controls the amount of time between the removal of force from the workpiece and the point at which AB Time starts.
 Aids in dislodging a workpiece from the horn, if necessary, Required with AB Time.